jstowers/WeddingApp/README.md

             Contains the webpage header and navigation bar that will link to the content pages.

     2. <Main />
-            Implements a `<Switch>` component to route the user to the different content pages.
+            Implements a <Switch> component to route the user to the different content pages.

-I am still working out the details of this new method.
+This morning, I am still working out the details of this new method.